Skip to content

 Pharmaceutics applications

-• Used as an inactive substance (alongside the active ingredient) in the pharmaceutical industry for long-term stabilization between emulsions and suspensions i.e., they are in certain medications.
+• Used as an inactive substance (alongside the active ingredient) in the pharmaceutical industry for long-term stabilization between emulsions and suspensions i.e., they are in certain medications like Therazinc spray, etc.

 Industrial applications